 has committed itself to increasing the integrity of the food we eat.
 The brand makes it real by posting how the company's restaurants source ingredients--local, organic, pasture-based dairy or responsibly-raised meat.
 But the way the brand really makes their mission real is by publicly admitting where it falls short of its own ideals; under the heading "always room for improvement," the brand conveys which ingredients are genetically modified or contain preservatives or hydrogenated oils.
 (How many of your companies are willing to publicize the ways it falls short and is still striving to achieve its mission?)
 In social media, Chipotle has engaged millions with evocative online videos such as the award-winning "Back to the Start" and recent social campaign, "The Scarecrow."
 The outcome of these efforts is that Chipotle enjoys some of the highest same-store growth in the restaurant business while competitor Qdoba is shuttering many of its corporate-owned outlets.

-- USAA, has a mission that has been its obsession since the company was founded in 1922: The company serves those who serve in the United States military.
+- And finally, my former employer, USAA, has a mission that has been its obsession since the company was founded in 1922: The company serves those who serve in the United States military.
 Its mission is so real to USAA that employees can recite it, word for word.
 One of the ways USAA makes this mission real is by providing a week-long New Employee Orientation to every new hire.
 One of the exercises during NEO is to put yourself in the shoes of someone receiving deployment orders: In two weeks you will be shipping out to a dangerous corner of the world, so how can you help your family prepare not just for your absence but for the possibility you will not return?
 USAA also brings its mission to social media, where it strives to answer every question, criticism and compliment within two business hours.
 The result of this effort is apparent: USAA earns the most trust from its customers across 246 companies in 19 industries according to the Temkin Trust Ratings, and USAA Bank's Net Promoter Score of 83% is the highest score among more than 200 brands across 22 sectors.